A Detailed Overview of Rancher's Architecture

 This newly-updated, in-depth guidebook provides a detailed overview of the features and functionality of the new Rancher: an open-source enterprise Kubernetes platform.Get the eBook

 Don’t have access to Cloud infrastructure?
-Maybe you would like to use Rancher for local development just like you do in production?
+Maybe you would like to use Rancher for local Kubernetes deployments just like you do in production?

 For this guide you will need a couple of tools to manage and deploy to your local Kubernetes instance.

 The Edge install of Docker CE for Windows/Mac includes a basic Kubernetes engine.
 We can leverage it to install a local Rancher Server.
 Download and install from the Docker Store.